kaibra/finalytics/README.md

 * uberjar which can be started + configured
 * lein ancient as dep + updated deps + deps-status visible here
 * travis tests visible in this file
+* specification of only one folder with csv-files and spec-file
+* data-reload button in navbar
+* clickable bars in all charts with meta-data popup

 ## Contributor